Leonie Forbes

-Leonie Evadne Forbes OD (14 June 1937 – 25 October 2022) was a Jamaican actress, broadcaster and producer who was active in theatre, radio and television.
+Leonie Evadne Forbes (14 June 1937 – 25 October 2022) was a Jamaican actress, broadcaster and producer who was active in theatre, radio and television.

 Biography

 Forbes born and grew up in Kingston, Jamaica.
 She attended Kingston Senior School before going on to Excelsior College and the Durham College of Commerce.

 After leaving school, she worked as a typist at the University of the West Indies.
 Forbes later began working for playwright Barry Reckord, typing his scripts.
 She joined the new Jamaica Broadcasting Corporation (JBC) in 1959 as a radio announcer, and later won a scholarship to attend the Royal Academy of Dramatic Art (RADA) in England.
 Forbes spent six years at RADA studying radio, television, and stage techniques, at the same time working as a writer for BBC Caribbean and appearing in a number of television dramas – including Z-Cars, The Odd Man, Public Eye and Hugh and I. Her first appearance in professional theatre came in 1962, when she played in Lloyd Reckord's Busha Bluebeard.

 In 1966, Forbes returned to Jamaica and resumed her work with the JBC.
 She lived in Australia from 1968 to 1970 while her husband worked at the University of Queensland, and during that time she acted in a number of radio dramas for the Australian Broadcasting Corporation, as well as working part-time as a drama teacher.